Fly-by Topology for DDR3 and DDR4 Memory: Routing Guidelines

 One approach to achieving greater signal sensitivity and constraints involves bundling the data byte lanes.
 This will simplify your routing process, but be careful of trace-to-trace spacing within lanes to prevent excessive crosstalk within a lane.
 Bundled signals should be carefully length matched according to the guidelines specified in your device datasheets, although be careful as these generally assume a Dk value of 4 for the substrate material.
 If you're routing on an alternative PCB substrate material, you'll need to adjust the length matching value to compensate for an allowed time delay (or phase delay on differential pairs).

-For trace spacing, many guidelines will specify different values, but these can be easily taken out of context.
+For trace spacing, many DDR guidelines will specify different values, but these can be easily taken out of context.
 Be careful with selecting the spacing between traces and pairs from application notes as these often assume a specific layer stack.
 The exact spacing between each end of differential pairs should be chosen to maintain required differential impedance.
 Wider traces can accommodate denser routing as they will have lower inductance, which is the dominant source of crosstalk at practical DDR frequencies.
 It's best to run crosstalk simulations to examine your limits on spacing between single-ended and differential traces.

 Using Altium Designer® for Fly-by Route Design